bloxstreet/support/docs/lr+-information/rank-structure.md

 - HR rank
 - Staff members who have been recognized by an SHR or have earned 4,000 points
 - Responsible for various tasks, including working at departments or supervising store operations to ensure smooth functioning, serving customers, participating in training sessions to assist in the training of LRs, banning rule violators in the store, hosting shifts, restocking items, and cleaning spills
-- Granted access to admin commands and are expected to use them responsibly
+- Granted access to admin commands and are expected to hide their commands and to use them responsibly
 - Must first complete their one month cooldown period and then be recognized by an SHR to be promoted
 - Can also earn 6,500 points in total to be promoted